-- 2. If no IV available, administer Glucagon 1 mg IM. - 7.
-Expedite transport and contact Medical Command: - 8.
-If seizure continues, further treatment as ordered by MCP.
+8. If seizure continues, further treatment as ordered by MCP.

-- E. If patient is not actively seizing: - 1.
-Monitor vital signs closely and be alert for recurrence of seizure. - 2.
-Transport. - 3.
+- E. If patient is not actively seizing:

+- a.
+Monitor vital signs closely and be alert for recurrence of seizure.

+- a.
+Transport.

+- b.
 Perform remaining assessment as indicated.

+- c.
+Notify Medical Command.